 - Refrigerate until the mixture is partially set (about two hours, but check periodically).

 - Return to refrigerator until completely set.
 Check after an hour to make sure the marshmallows are submerged.
 If not, stir them into the mixture again.
-The salad will need about 4 hours to completely set.
+The salad will need at least 4 hours to completely set.

 - Cut into squares to serve.